Welcome. I’m a researcher and consultant based in London. I’m available for consultancy projects.

 I care about behavioural science and psychology; governance and institutions; conflict; the role of media; dignity and development.
 I believe research is most useful when it grapples with questions of power.

 I’m an independent research consultant.
+My most recent role was leading the Violence Against Children department at Raising Voices in Uganda.
 Before that, I spent two years with the Busara Center for Behavioral Economics.
 Previously, I worked in London on a number of research projects on social development, conflict, policy and behavioural science.
 I’ve led many social science research projects across East Africa, the Middle East and South Asia.

 I’m also the founder of The Dignity Project: an ongoing campaign for more respectful development.
 I’m the host of A Paper A Day, a podcast in which researchers present five-minute summaries of papers that bring them joy.